-

 ARHA History and By-Laws

-The Alexandria Redevelopment and Housing Authority (ARHA) was established on June 27, 1939 by City Ordinance and Mayoral appointment of a five-member Board of Commissioners, in accordance with the Code of Virginia’s enabling legislation.
+The Alexandria Redevelopment and Housing Authority (ARHA) was established on June 27, 1939, created as a political subdivision of the Commonwealth of Virgina and established as an entity by the City of Alexandria for the purpose of operating the Affordable Housing for low income and moderate income persons in the City.
 The first low-rent housing units were occupied in 1941.

 The Authority was established to: